 6.1 Enrollment for Clubs and Independent Members:

 4-H Members and Leaders are responsible each year for enrolling in 4-H. Nebraska Extension staff are responsible for overseeing the process.
-For adults who are becoming volunteers for the first time, the enrollment process includes a volunteer screening.
-All adult Activity Workers who work directly with youth are required to complete the Youth Protection 4-H Volunteer Screening Form.
+For adults who are becoming volunteers for the first time, the enrollment process includes volunteer screening.
+All adult Activity Workers who work directly with youth are required to complete the Youth Protection 4-H Volunteer Screening Process.

 For members, this enrollment includes completing online enrollment in 4-H Online, selecting projects and meeting other county expectations (i.e. paying dues).
 A signed enrollment form will include:

 - Parents or legal guardians must choose to give permission for use of the child’s name/photograph in publications, advertisements or news articles pertaining to 4-H Activities,

 - Permission for participation in program evaluations and

 - A signed 4-H Member Code of Conduct: https://4h.unl.edu/participant-code-of-conduct